-To find out more about our Trustees please scroll down further and you can find out about each trustee in their respective tab.
+To find out more about our Trustees please scroll down further and you can find out about each of them in their respective tab.

 The incumbent of the following positions automatically becomes a Trustee of the Development Trust:

-- Pro Chancellor - The Very Reverend Professor Iain Torrance Kt TD DD FRSE for Chancellor, HRH The Duchess of Rothesay
+- Pro Chancellor - Professor Iain Torrance KCVO Kt FRSE for Chancellor, Her Majesty, The Queen Consort.

-- Lord Provost of Aberdeen - Councillor Barney Crockett
+- Lord Provost of Aberdeen - Councillor David Cameron

 - Principal and Vice Chancellor - Professor George Boyne MA MLitt PhD AcSS

 Andrew is Chair of the Articulate Cultural Trust and was a Member of the University Court of the University of the West of Scotland between 2014 and 2021.